 How to clean your windscreen like a pro:

 - Wipe down the interior windscreen with a dry microfiber cloth.
 Spray the entire surface of the interior with an automotive glass cleaner available at any car parts store and some petrol stations.

-- Using the clean side of your cloth, wipe the windscreen all around the top edges.
-This prevents dirt stuck in this area from travelling down and dirtying the glass after you've cleaned it.
+- Use the clean side of your cloth to wipe the windscreen all around the top edges.
+This prevents dirt stuck in the area from travelling down the glass after you've cleaned it.

 - Switching to a clean cloth, spray the inside edges of the windscreen again and wipe them down.
 Now wipe the remaining middle section of the glass, spraying with more glass cleaner as necessary.
 Give the glass a final wipe over with a clean, dry cloth.

 - On the outside wipe off one side of the exterior windscreen with a cloth.
 Spray the area with the glass cleaner and wash it off with a hose.
 Dry with a clean, lint free towel and then do the other side of the windscreen

 Here’s a handy tip: Pour a little white vinegar onto a clean lint free cloth.
 Wipe over the interior and exterior windscreen with the vinegar to clarify the glass and make it sparkling clean.